|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 |Give a Gift|

 My son is a very picky eater.
 He is very tactile and hates many kinds of textures.
-What could be causing this?
+Could sensory processing disorder or hypersensitivity be causing this?

 Children with ADHD may also have Sensory Processing Disorder (SPD).
-As part of this disorder, they might have difficulty with gross or fine motor skills, skin that is sensitive to touch, and/or difficulty maintaining an upright position.
+As part of this disorder, they might have difficulty with gross or fine motor skills, experience hypersensitivity, and/or have difficulty maintaining an upright position.
 Some children with this SPD are oversensitive to smell, taste, and textures.